 Years ago gloss paper was very popular, but these days it doesn't tend to be used for digital and litho printing as much as silk or uncoated paper.
 It's well worth noting that you can't easily write on gloss paper with a ballpoint pen, since its shiny surface doesn't give enough purchase for the ball to grip.

 But uncoated paper doesn't have to feel thin or flimsy.
-At heavier weights of paper stock it can feel very classy indeed, making it ideal for printed business stationery.
-With the right design, and using high-quality printing techniques, uncoated paper creates a luxurious matt effect that many people tend to prefer.
+Choosing the right type of paper stock can give your print a high quality feel.
+At heavier weights of paper stock, it can feel very classy indeed, making it ideal for printed business stationery.
+With the right design, and using high-quality printing techniques, uncoated paper creates a luxurious matt effect to your finished product, which many people tend to prefer.

 When you print digitally on a paper with full coverage, the paper finish becomes less and less important.
 This is because you will then be looking at the surface of the print as opposed to the surface of the paper.
 With digital print all papers are affected the same because the print effectively sits on the surface.
 Digital print has a silky look to it so is quite acceptable in the majority of cases.

 With litho print the scenario is slightly different when it comes to the uncoated paper.
 The ink applied to the paper soaks in because there is no coating on the paper.
 This means that the paper will retain its uncoated feel but because the ink does this the colours are usually a bit more muted - almost a slight 'pastel' effect.
 That said, many people print litho onto uncoated paper precisely for this reason.
 The gloss output from litho print is also really the only 'true' gloss print - printed and unprinted areas will both have a glossy appearance.